-Simone Jolliffe Qualifications Experience Director (resigned 18 November 2021) Bachelor of Rural Science, GAICD Raised into beef farming and studying a Bachelor of Rural Science, Simone held an interest in animals, genetics and their production potential long before she joined her husband in the dairy industry.
-Together they milk about 250 cows near Wagga in NSW.
-Simone has held a range of industry roles at the local, state and national level over many years.
-They include Australian Dairyfarmers and Dairy NSW boards and the NSW Primary Industry Minister's Advisory Council.
-She has also been actively involved in local Holstein Australia committees and a variety of community organisations.
 Anthony Shelly Director Qualifications Advanced Diploma of Agriculture Experience Anthony has spent most of his career in dairy herd improvement, creating the opportunity for him to fulfill a wide range of roles across the livestock industry.
 Anthony has an exceptional understanding of the application of herd improvement at all levels of business.
 He is also a non-executive director of the National Herd Improvement Association of Australia (NHIA), the current CEO of Genetics Australia.
 Anthony remains passionate about the role of genetics and data in helping farmers optimise their businesses.
 Samantha Simpson Director Qualifications MMarketing (Agribusiness), BAppSci(Agric), GradDipAgribusiness, DipFrontlineManagement Experience Sam Simpson and her husband operate at 450-cow dairy farm, Craiglands Holsteins, at Larpent in South Western Victoria.
-They have been members of Holstein Australia for 17 years and genotyping their animals since 2015.
+They have been members of Holstein Australia for 18 years and genotyping their animals since 2015.
 Sam runs the herd's breeding program as well as the business finances, HR and information systems.
-She is actively involved a number of industry groups including promoting dairy to the local community and school groups.
+She is actively involved in a number of industry groups including promoting dairy to the local community and school groups and is Chair of DataGene's Data Access and Standards Standing Committee.
 Craiglands Holsteins was a focus farm for the ImProving Herds project and Sam was a member of the MIR for Profit project steering committee.
 Before taking on a full-time role with the farm, Sam spent 10 years as a sheep officer and Farm\$mart Project Manager with the Victorian Department of Primary Industries.
+Daniel Meade Director Qualifications Diploma of Agriculture, Diploma of Agronomy , GAICD Experience Daniel Meade and his wife Michaela are co-owner operators of Boonderoo Pastoral Company, milking 400 cows at Kolora, south-west Victoria.
+Their focus is on maximising pasture production and home grown feed efficiency whilst breeding an efficient cow that suits this system.
+In 2017, Daniel received a Nuffield scholarship to investigate how agricultural organisations engage with farmers.
+Before starting dairy farming in their own right in 2018, Daniel spent 10 years as a Dairy Agronomist, and studied at Glenormiston Agricultural College.
+Daniel was first elected to Moyne Shire Council in 2016 and is currently the Deputy Mayor, having served as Mayor from 2019-2021.
+He has also held positions on numerous community organisations including WestVic Dairy, VFF, CFA and on local sporting clubs.